Exploring Excellence: University of Glasgow

 The University of Glasgow’s international reputation for research and teaching makes it a rewarding place for study.

 The University has three main campuses.
-Gilmore hill, the main campus with its distinctive outline silhouetted on the city’s skyline, is in the cosmopolitan West End of Glasgow, just three miles away from the vibrant city centre and connected by subway and frequent buses.
+Gilmore Hill, the main campus with its distinctive outline silhouetted on the city’s skyline, is in the cosmopolitan West End of Glasgow, just three miles away from the vibrant city center and connected by subway and frequent buses.
 The second campus, Garscube, houses the Vet School and outdoor sports facilities and is just four miles further out of the city.

 As one of the world’s top 100 Universities, the University of Glasgow combines tradition with academic excellence.
 Many courses are offered with various combinations with the time and flexibility for students in the following departments: